The $\ell$-parity conjecture over the constant quadratic extension

 \bpp[The Cassels--Tate pairing] \lab{CT} For an abelian variety $B$ over a global field $F$, let

 be the Cassels--Tate bilinear pairing.
 For a self-dual homomorphism $\lambda\colon B \ra B^\vee$, the pairing

-is anti-symmetric \cite{PS99}*{\S6, Cor.~6}.
-Therefore, if $\lambda$ is in addition an isogeny, then the pairing induced by $\langle\ , \, \rangle_{\gL}$ on $\Sha(B)[p\I]$ is alternating for every odd prime $p$ not dividing $\deg \lambda$.
-In this case, since $\In{\ ,\, }$ is nondegenerate modulo the divisible subgroups,\footnote{The first published complete proof of the fact that the left and right kernels of $\In{\ ,\, }$ are the maximal divisible subgroups of $\Sha(B)$ and $\Sha(B^\vee)$ seems to be the combination of \cite{HS05}*{Thm.~0.2}, \cite{HS05e}, and \cite{GA09}*{Thm.~1.2} (although loc.~cit.~neglects the prime to the characteristic torsion subgroups, the MathSciNet review of op.~cit.~remarks that the proof of \cite{HS05}*{Thm.~0.2} extends and yields the corresponding claim for these subgroups).} for every $p\nmid 2\deg \gL$ we have \be\lab{odd-sha} \dim_{\bF_p} \Sha(B)_\nd[p] \equiv 0 \bmod 2. \ee If $\gL$ is a self-dual isogeny of odd degree, then the validity of \eqref{odd-sha} for $p = 2$ is governed by $\In{c, c}_{\lambda} \in \{ 0, \f{1}{2}\}$, where $c = (\Sha(\lambda)[2])\i( c_{\lambda}) \in \Sha(B)[2]$ and $c_{\lambda} \in \Sha(B^\vee)[2] \subset H^1(k, B^\vee)[2]$ is the image of $\lambda \in (\NS B)(F)$ as in \cite{PS99}*{\S4, Cor.~2}.
-Poonen and Stoll observed this in \cite{PS99}*{\S6,~Thm.~8} when $\lambda$ is a principal polarization, and the general case follows from their argument: \epp
+is antisymmetric \cite{PS99}*{\S6, Cor.~6}.
+Therefore, if $\lambda$ is in addition an isogeny, then, for every prime $p \nmid 2\deg \lambda$, the pairing induced by $\langle\ , \, \rangle_{\gL}$ on the abelian group $\Sha(B)[p\I]$ is alternating.
+In this case, since $\In{\ ,\, }$ is nondegenerate modulo the divisible subgroups,\footnote{The first published complete proof of the fact that the left and the right kernels of $\In{\ ,\, }$ are the maximal divisible subgroups of $\Sha(B)$ and $\Sha(B^\vee)$, respectively, seems to be the combination of \cite{HS05}*{Thm.~0.2}, \cite{HS05e}, and \cite{GA09}*{Thm.~1.2} (although \emph{op.~cit.}~does not treat the prime to the characteristic torsion subgroups, its MathSciNet review remarks that the corresponding claim for such subgroups follows from the proof of \cite{HS05}*{Thm.~0.2}).} for every prime $p\nmid 2\deg \gL$ we have